ZakaryLepine/SOEN471-Project/README.md

 How can we use KNN on non-numerical data?

 ## The class of models to be applied to the dataset
-The class of models that will be applied to the dataset are supervised learning models since we are predicting features that are labeled.
+The class of models that will be applied to the dataset are supervised learning models since we are predicting a feature that is labeled.

 ## Algorithms
 The Decision Tree algorithm will be used.
 The Decision Tree algorithm will be used because it is a supervised classification algorithm.
 The Decision Tree algorithm can handle both numerical and categorical data.
 However, decision trees can suffer from overfitting.